CheukHoYun/app_for_achievers/README.md

 ## This is a single page application created for a job application at Achievers.

 The application is under construction, and will be online and running in 48 hours.

 The deadline of handing in the application is August.21th, I will keep maintaining the project and adding new features until then.

-Most work should be done in the first 48-hour sprint, though.
+Most work should be done in the first 48-hour sprint, though, since after that there are a lot of interviews and final exams waiting on the timeline.

 You can view the current build at: https://cheukhoyun.github.io/app_for_achievers/